d99kris/nchat/README.md

 nchat - ncurses chat
 ====================

-nchat is a console-based chat client for Linux and macOS, with support for telegram.
+nchat is a console-based chat client for Linux and macOS with support for Telegram.

 ![screenshot](/doc/screenshot.png)